For many children making friends is remarkably easy. However, adults often find it more challenging. How do you make friends as an adult?

 Children are not picky about their friends.
 Thus, another child, say, at the park, or in the grocery store aisle, just might be your new friend.

 However, as you age and learn more about yourself as a person, you become more selective regarding your friends.
 They need to share an interest or two with you.
 Their personality needs to be compatible with yours.
 You have to be able to find a common schedule, which is not always easy.

 Moreover, the social opportunities available to meet potential friends may shrink as well.
 Rather than attending school with dozens or even hundreds of people your own age, you may work in a company with people from drastically different ages and backgrounds.

-Listen to a podcast where Michael and Lee discuss the related question: ‘What beliefs do you have that might be wrong?’
-We also discuss a bonus question: ‘What makes a place feel like home?’
+Listen to a podcast where Michael and Lee discuss a related question: ‘How do you think others see you?’
+We also discuss a bonus question: ‘How can we maintain wonder?’